How to conduct a root cause investigation using DMAIC principle

 Participants will brain storm on each of six broad categories or systems which are:

-Fishbone diagram for investigation
+Fishbone diagram for deviation investigation

 Fishbone diagram for investigation in GMP